wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

-libraries, NumPy is something of a special case because it is so ubiquitous that every ounce of speed is valuable, and makes the way people use it leads to code structure where the JIT benefits enormously from extra hints and the ability to manipulate memory directly.
+libraries, NumPy is something of a special case because it is so ubiquitous that every ounce of speed is valuable, and makes the way people use it leads to code structure where the JIT benefits enormously from extra hints and the ability to manipulate memory directly, which is not possible from Python.

 Progress
 --------